AndersenLab/nema_blast/README.md

     Set right extend gap score:
     Divide score by length of shorter sequence? [y/n]:

-**nema_blast.py** will create a new directory containing a subdirectory named **alignments** which houses formatted individual alignments as well as a file named **summary.csv** which summarizes the best matches and includes additional information regarding sequence length and alignment score.
+**nema_blast.py** will create a new directory containing a subdirectory named **alignments**.
+The subdirectory **alignments** houses formatted individual alignments as well as a file named **summary.csv** which summarizes the best matches and includes additional information regarding sequence length and alignment score.

 Here is an example of using **nema_blast.py** to search the **test_data** query directory against the reference file **reference.fa**.